Home/Our Courses/Algae Biotechnology

 The aim of this professional development programme is to provide introductory training and theory in algal biology, culturing, growth and biotechnology under laboratory and small scale pilot facilities.
 The course will also offer insights and examples from an industrial and entrepreneurial perspective, that can help the participants to found or improve their own algal-based business.
 The delivery of both online and in-person will ensure that new and re-established networks will occur for all delegates across an international sector and attendees.

-No formal qualifications are required, but attendance is made on application where you will need to describe your reasons for attending the courses.
+No formal qualifications are required, but attendance is made on the application where you will need to describe your reasons for attending the courses.
 The course is open to anyone with a Bachelor, MSc or PhD degree or substantial experience within the aquaculture sector or food system, especially those within the EU and EU and EIT Food associated countries.

 Please note that the online course will be given live in UK/CET time (we expect between 10am and 5pm), please factor this timezone in if your are planning to join from other time zones.